ubergarm/RottenEconomy/README.md

 * `F9` cycle chunk display overlays

 #### Tip
-You have to to map other mod keys as needed and can use `Escape` key to unbind something.
+You have to map other mod keys as needed.
+Use `Escape` key to unbind something to `Nothing`.

 ## Server Installation
 Make sure to download the server zip file matching the same version as the client under Files.